Partner organizations that wish to apply to host a 2017-2018 Community Fellow can now apply using this document.

 - Host the other Community Fellow students at their organization and give a short presentation about their work

-We are thrilled to present this year's partner organizations.
+These are our 2016-2017 partner organizations.
 Click on the links below to view each organization's mission and job description.

 - Blue Mountain Land Trust